 After breaking the fruit down your body still reacts to the sugar in fruit the same as the table sugar in a candy bar.
 Then once it hits your blood stream you’ll experience the same negative impacts on your health.

 Increased free radicals are another byproduct of your liver processing fructose (13).
 These free radicals wreak havoc on your body causing you to age faster than you should.

 Our bodies evolved to only be able to consume a small amount of fructose.
 This was from the rare occasion our ancestors stumbled upon a blackberry bush or a beehive with honey.

 But nowadays this fructose is in an over-abundance.
 And saying it’s healthy to eat a lot of fruit in the diet is concerning, to say the least.

-Many processed foods are loaded with High Fructose Corn Syrup (HFCS) that was thought to be healthier than table sugar.
+Many processed foods are loaded with High Fructose Corn Syrup (HFCS) which was thought to be healthier than table sugar.
 But turns out it was really just a cheaper solution for the food manufacturers at the expense of our waistline.